the-technat/the-technat/content/posts/remote-coding.md

 ### Tailscale

-I enable [tailscale](https://tailscale.com) on all my devices as allows us to connect remotly to your machine from wherever you are.
+I enable [tailscale](https://tailscale.com) on all my devices as it allows me to connect remotely to your machine from wherever I am.
 This will be helpful later.

 For now all you need to know is: `curl -fsSL https://tailscale.com/install.sh | sh`